Law Offices of Osas Iyamu, LLC.

 A finding of marriage fraud will lead to a denial of the application and prevent the alien spouse from obtaining any immigration benefit in the future.

-There is a prohibition against approval of an Immigrant Visa petition filed on behalf of an alien by a United States citizen or a Lawful Permanent Resident spouse if the marriage creating the relationship occurred on or after November 10, 1986, and was contracted while the alien was in exclusion, deportation, or removal proceedings.
-The petitioner can request an exemption from the above prohibition if he or she is able to establish through clear and convincing evidence that:
+SCIS does not approve an Immigrant Visa petition for an alien spouse if the marriage occurs on or after November 10, 1986, during exclusion, deportation, or removal proceedings.
+The petitioner may request an exemption with clear and convincing evidence showing:

-- The alien beneficiary has resided outside the United States for at least two years after the date of the marriage.
+• The alien beneficiary has resided outside the United States for at least two years after the date of the marriage.

 Upon Approval the beneficiary spouse may seek an adjustment of status if in the U.S. or seek an Immigrant Visa at the United States Embassy in his or her home country.